 4. To comply with state laws

 Another reason businesses change pay frequencies is that they have to.
-If you use a frequency that goes against your state’s law, you must replace it immediately.
 Although no federal law says how often you must pay employees, there are pay frequency requirements by state.
+And if you’re using a frequency that goes against your state’s law, you must replace it immediately.

 Most states set pay frequency laws.
 The states with pay period laws set a minimum frequency you must use.
 And, laws may depend on other factors, such as occupation.
 Make sure to check with your state for more information on frequency laws.